University of FloridaSolutions for Your Life

 Introduction

 Leafcutting bees are important native pollinators of North America.
 They use cut leaves to construct nests in cavities (mostly in rotting wood).
-They create multiple cells in the nest, each with a single larva and pollen stored for the larvae to eat.
+They create multiple cells in the nest, each with a single larva and pollen for the larva to eat.
 Leafcutting bees are important pollinators of wildflowers, fruits, vegetables and other crops.
-Leafcutting bees, Osmia spp. are even used as commercial pollinators (like honey bees) in crops such as alfalfa and blueberries.
+Some leafcutting bees, Osmia spp., are even used as commercial pollinators (like honey bees) in crops such as alfalfa and blueberries.

 Figure 1.
 A leafcutting bee, Megachile sp.